What is Equine Therapy?

 - Reactive Attachment Disorder

-I use the horses in many different ways.
-In my work with horses I allow for organic influence.
-Most of the time the horses intuitively know what to do and so does the client; I am there to help guide the experience.
+I work with the horses in many different ways and I allow for organic influence.
+A lot of the time the horses intuitively know what to do and so does the client; I am there to help guide the experience.

 I have always had horses in my life, and I believe that they are very powerful and intuitive creatures.
-I have had many influential therapeutic and personal experiences with horses, and profoundly believe in their ability to teach us about connection and balance.
+I have had many influential therapeutic and personal experiences with horses, and profoundly believe in their ability to teach us.
+Horses can help to highlight our relational patterns, therefore giving us the insight needed to create the changes that can enhance our growth and connection.

 Riding is one of the many ways to explore this feeling of connection and balance.
 It can help us feel supported during challenging times, and can help increase self-esteem and confidence.
 It also helps with basic motor control, trunk control and building major muscle groups.